All files

 Moving to Switzerland: what are the tax implications?

-Tax aspects of moving to Switzerland Exit tax and immediate consequences Taxpayers leaving France for Switzerland may be subject to exit tax.
-This measure is aimed at individuals transferring their tax domicile outside France, while holding significant movable assets.
-It applies in particular to unrealized capital gains on financial securities held at the time of departure.
-A deferral of taxation can be requested under certain conditions, and an exemption is possible if the securities are not sold within five years.
-To avoid any difficulties with the authorities, it is essential to anticipate these consequences right from the start of the process.
-Cantonal specificities and lump-sum taxation Switzerland has a decentralized tax system, with each canton applying its own rules.
-Some
+Tax aspects of moving to Switzerland Moving to Switzerland means rethinking your entire tax situation.
+Whether it’s a question of exit tax, cantonal specificities or residency rules, each step requires methodical preparation to avoid any subsequent difficulties.
+Exit tax and immediate consequences Taxpayers leaving France to settle in Switzerland may be subject toexit tax.
+This scheme is aimed at people transferring their tax domicile outside France while holding significant movable assets.
+In particular, it concerns unrealized capital gains on financial securities held at the time of departure.
+A deferral of taxation may be requested under certain conditions, and an exemption is possible if the shares are not sold within five years.
+To avoid any difficulties with the authorities, it is

 Taxation of cryptocurrencies in Switzerland: obligations and advice